uilicious/docs-v1.uilicious.com/scripting/sample.md

 The SAMPLE commands allow you to create sample details for your test scripts.
 Most of the SAMPLE commands that will be introduced will rely on the [ChanceJS](https://chancejs.com/) library.

 ### Constant random values
-Every SAMPLE commands will generate a random value, however if you want to ensure a constant random value, you can use the `token` attribute that is supported by each SAMPLE command.
+Every SAMPLE commands will generate a random value.
+However, if you want to ensure a constant random value, you can use the `token` attribute that is supported by each SAMPLE command.
 Do note that the values will only be the same within a particular test run, which means that a new test run will yield a different constant value.

 ```javascript
 // Example